richelbilderbeek/prao_roza_20251126/docs/office.md

 The office has room number B9:430b and can be found at [at Mazemap here](https://use.mazemap.com/#v=1&zlevel=4&center=17.635980,59.841862&zoom=19.9&campusid=49&desttype=poi&dest=386656).

-To reach my office, enter at entrance C11.
+To reach my office, enter at entrance C11 (it has SciLifeLab above it).
 In the hallways, take the stairs down.

 ![BMC first floor route](images/bmc_floor_1_with_route.png)

 > Enter at entrance C11.
 In the hallways, take the stairs down

+**Note from Roza: you could also go to the second floor and go there**.

 In the basement, turn right and follow the long corridor until the first square.
 There, take the person elevator